-An overview outlining the major steps of the investigatory process is depicted in the flow chart below and will be provided to both parties so that they are informed and there is transparency as to what can be expected.
-The Title IX Office will endeavor to complete the process (excluding any appeal) within 60 days.
+A flow chart outlining the major steps of the grievance process is included below and will be provided to both parties so that they are informed and there is transparency as to what can be expected.
+The Title IX Office will endeavor to complete the grievance process (excluding any appeal) within 90 days.
 If circumstances arise that require the extension of certain deadlines (including but not limited to the unavailability of witnesses due to winter or summer break or a simultaneous police investigation), the parties will be updated accordingly.